ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 privacy protection, such as a VPN.

-Any network element that can observe the content of that packet can read the rate limit that was applied.
+Any network element that can observe the content of that packet can read the throughput advice that was applied.
 Any signal is visible on the path, from the point at which it is applied to the point at which it is consumed at an endpoint.
 On path elements can also alter the SCONE signal to try trigger specific reactions and gain further knowledge.